closetothe/astro2/arduino/README.md

 `encoders` - Read from motors

 * Arduino UNO
-* `encoders.ino` implements open-source code for the LM7366 encoder counters and modifies it to publish encoder ticks to `lwheel` and `rwheel`.
-* It also publishes the joint states of each wheel to be collected by astro_state_publisher.
+* `encoders.ino` implements open-source code for the LM7366 encoder counters and modifies it to publish the joint states of each wheel to be collected by `astro_state_publisher`.

+`encoders_alternate` - Read from motors

+* Arduino UNO
+* Does the same as `encoders` but also publishes encoder ticks to `lwheel` and `rwheel`.
+This is no longer used since the `diff_tf` node is no longer used by `astro_diff_drive`  (in favor of a simpler method requiring only joint states).

 `imu` - Publish raw IMU data